 Bryant subsequently asked an Alabama alumnus in Mobile, Judge Ferrill McRae, to call every “Mitchell” in the phone book until the prospect was found.
 Mitchell flipped to Alabama.
 He started the 1971 season opener as a junior, making him officially Alabama’s first Black player; Jackson was a sophomore backup.

 So much for Bryant’s “search.”

 He also overlooked two future NFL players – if not other Division I athletes.
-Ken Hutcherson of Antioch High was a senior in 1968.
+Ken Hutcherson of Anniston High was a senior in 1968.
 He attended Livingston (now West Alabama) on his way to a three-year NFL career.
 John Stallworth was a senior in 1969 at Druid High, Tuscaloosa’s pre-dominantly Black high school in Bryant’s backyard.
 He went to Alabama A&M and on to the Pro Football Hall of Fame.

 In documentaries and sports reports Dunnavant and Howell Raines, an Alabama native and former executive director of the New York Times, are trotted out to defend Bryant.
 They cherry-pick opinions from a southern perspective.

 Raines, unlike Dunnavant and other Bryant apologists, faults Bryant for not speaking up sooner.
 But Raines also covers his bases, ambiguously defending Bryant.
 He speculates the coach didn’t want to get down in the mud with a racist governor.

 That overlooks Wallace’s was in office from Jan.
 14, 1963 until January, 16, 1967.
 Bryant’s subsequent fall recruiting classes of 1967, 1968 and 1969 were all-white.
 Three years was plenty of time for the mud to dry up and allow Bryant to take 20th-century stance.